ArcelorMittalBelgium/AI-image-recognition/_chapter/tensorflow-basics.md

 writer = tf.train.SummaryWriter(log_path, graph=tf.get_default_graph())
 ```

-The follwing code will write the cost and the accuracy each batch run
+The follwing code will write the cost and the accuracy for each batch run
 ```
 # create a summary for our cost and accuracy
 tf.scalar_summary("cost", cross_entropy)